Report: UK clearly overwhelmed by surge in migrant crossings - NewsBreak

 Report: UK clearly overwhelmed by surge in migrant crossings

-Britain's response to growing numbers of migrants crossing the English Channel on small boats is poor and officials are clearly overwhelmed on some days, an independent inspection found in a report published Thursday.
+LONDON (AP) — Britain’s response to the increase in migrants crossing the English Channel on small boats is poor and officials are clearly overwhelmed on some days, an independent inspection found in a report published Thursday.

-The review by David Neal, the chief inspector of borders and immigration, was among critical reports published this week on the British government's handling of migration and asylum-seekers.
+The review by David Neal, the chief inspector of borders and immigration, was among critical reports published this week on the British government’s handling of migration.

 On April 13, 651 people made the crossing in 18 boats — the highest daily total so far this year.